riszkymf/omnibus/docs/test_file.md

   - validators:
       - # your assertion
       - # your assertion
+  - expected_status: [200] # A list of your expected result's status code.
+If not written, default is 200
 ```

 - Test group is used during report (test report, not coverage).
 FOr example, a test file with two different test groups will generate a report like this